rya-sge/access-denied/_posts/2024-09-19-solana-core-concept.md

 isMath: false
 ---

-This article is an introduction to the core concept around Solana, notably:
+This article is an introduction to the core concept around the blockchain **Solana**, notably:

 - Solana Account Model
 - Accounts and programs on Solana